 Meet our team.

 Nikki is a partner and strategic director at Once–Future Office.
 She sets the stage for successful projects by aligning client objectives with creative potential.
 Her purpose-driven approach to strategy comes from her appreciation for community engagement, clarity, and inspiring new ideas.
 A Portland, OR native, Nikki excels at helping large groups—be it staff, community members, donors, or boards—find common ground on their objectives through her laid back but direct style.
 Nikki loves color, typography, details, and Dungjai’s mom’s cooking.
 A lifelong learner, she enjoys listening to podcasts (from geopolitical wonkery to The Bachelor analysis), knitting, traveling, and watching her two young children grow.
 She looks forward to a day when she can explore the world with her kids.

 Nikki’s experience spans nearly 20 years across design studios, large agencies, fashion houses, magazines, and architecture firms.
 She has lectured and taught at the School of Visual Arts (SVA), Rhode Island School of Design, and the California College of the Arts.
 Nikki holds a BA in Architecture from the University of California at Berkeley and an MFA in Graphic Design from Rhode Island School of Design.

-A Brooklyn native, Gilda joined Once-Future Office in 2021.
-Coming from a background in architectural conservation and with a master’s from Columbia University’s GSAPP, Gilda brings her love for research, design, and the built environment to the projects she manages at Once–Future Office.
+A Brooklyn native, coming from a background in architectural conservation and with a master’s from Columbia University’s GSAPP, Gilda brings her love for research, design, and the built environment to the projects she manages at Once–Future Office.
 She prioritizes client satisfaction and ensures projects of all scopes and scales run smoothly, on schedule, and within budget.
 Recently managed projects include signage and wayfinding for the expanding campus of the Buffalo AKG Art Museum, a multi-channel voter engagement campaign for NYC, and signage and wayfinding for Brookfield’s two ground-up mixed-use towers in the Bronx.
 When she’s not making spreadsheets and firing off emails at the O–FFICE, Gilda enjoys spending summers in Fire Island and being an auntie to three nieces and nephews.